Jump to:

 Fines

-Fines for OWI offenses begin at $150 to $300, escalating with added court costs.
+Fines for OWI offenses begin at $150 to $300 and escalate with added court costs.
 A first offense, for instance, can total $811.50, while multiple offenses can lead to fines in the tens of thousands.
-Offenders are also liable for costs associated with court-mandated measures like the installation of an Ignition Interlock Device (IID).
+Offenders are also liable for costs associated with court-mandated measures like installing an Ignition Interlock Device (IID).

 License Suspension

-First offenses can lead to a nine-month license suspension.
+First offenses can result in a nine-month license suspension.
 The suspension period extends to 18 months for a second offense and up to three years for a third.
-Fourth and subsequent offenses can result in either a three-year suspension or lifetime revocation, contingent on the timing of previous offenses.
+Fourth and subsequent offenses, depending on the timing of previous offenses, can result in either a three-year suspension or lifetime revocation.

 Jail Time